-We first investigate the impact of the number of wireless terminals in the cell on the goodput and the average jitter J. We consider three transmission approaches:

-- Sequential with a bit rate of 64 kb/s (i.e., a spreading gain of 32) and a bit rate of 128 kb/s (i.e., a spreading gain of 16) - Slow-start SMPT (with up to R = 8 parallel code channels) - Fast-start SMPT (with up to R = 8 parallel code channels).

-In Fig. 9 we plot the goodput as a function of the number of wireless terminals for the different transmission approaches.
-We observe that the sequential transmission mode with 64 kb/s has a stable goodput of 53 kb/s over the entire considered range of the number of wireless terminals (each transmitting one video stream).
-The sequential transmission mode with 128 kb/s, which effectively transmits always on two CDMA code channels and therefore produces significantly larger interference, achieves a higher goodput of approximately 80 kb/s up to 16 ongoing video streams.
+We first investigate the impact of the number of wireless terminals in the cell on the goodput and the average jitter J. We consider three transmission approaches: (1) sequential with a bit rate of 64 kbps (i.e., a spreading gain of 32) and a bit rate of 128 kbps (i.e., a spreading gain of 16), (2) slow-start SMPT (with up to R = 8 parallel code channels), and (3) fast-start SMPT (with up to R = 8 parallel code channels), and (3) fast-start SMPT (with up to R = 8 parallel code channels).
+In Figure 13 we plot the goodput as a function of the number of wireless terminals for the different transmission approaches.
+We observe that the sequential transmission mode with 64 kbps has a stable goodput of 53 kbps over the entire considered range of the number of wireless terminals (each transmitting one video stream).
+The sequential transmission mode with 128 kbps, which effectively transmits always on two CDMA code channels and produces therefore significantly larger interference, achieves a higher goodput of approximately 80 kbps up to 16 ongoing video streams.
 Up to 20 ongoing video streams the fast-start SMPT approach achieves the highest goodput.
-For more video streams the goodput drops slowly to the level of the sequential transmission mode with 64 kb/s.
+For more video streams the goodput drops slowly to the level of the sequential transmission mode with 64 kbps.
 The slow-start SMPT approach gives a slightly smaller goodput than the fast-start SMPT approach for less than 20 video streams, but for more video streams it achieves the largest goodput.
-For a larger number of streams the goodput of slow-start SMPT degrades gracefully.